FishlandicFishy/lexicring/wiki/tvb_fictional_countries.md

 ## 吳多國 (Wu Duo Guo)

+Wu Duo Guo (Chinese: 吳多國) is a fictional country.

+### Geography
+Wu Duo Guo is prone to earthquakes.[^2113]

+It is presumably home to wolves and tigers.[^2823]

+### Politics
+Those who attempt to escape are considered "cowards"; offenders are added to the "coward list" for thirty years.

+Attempts of escaping include all forms of turning back.[^2823]

+### History
-[^2113]Wu Duo Guo (Chinese: 吳多國) is a fictional country.
-28 years ago (presumably relative to 2023) a Superstitious Worship Basin idk what it's called was stolen by someone, which caused a war with Hao Duo Guo named by historians as "荔枝事變".
-It lasted for roughly ten years, until they realised the fight was all for nothing.
-It also has this <a href="/archival/languages/tvb-fictional-languages.md#wu-duo-guo-language">language</a> consisting only of swear words.
-Also, the country is prone to earthquakes.
+In 1995, a Superstitious Worship Basin was stolen, causing a war with Hao Duo Guo named by historians as "荔枝事變".
+It lasted for roughly ten years, until they realised the fight was all for nothing.[^2113]

+### Language

+Wu Duo Guo speaks <a href="/archival/languages/tvb-fictional-languages.md#wu-duo-guo-language">its own language</a>, consisting only of swear words.[^2113]

 ## 豪多國 (Hao Duo Guo)